You're invited to Breen Prairie Farm for a fall prairie seed harvest!

 Breen Prairie Farm is located approximately 3 miles north of Monticello on Hwy 38 in Jones County.

-From Monticello, drive north on IA-38 out of town about 3 miles past Rock Rd.
-The property is located less than a quarter mile up on the east side of the road.
+From Monticello, drive north on IA-38 out of town about 3 miles.
+The property is located less than a quarter mile past Rock Road, on the east side of the road.
 A wooden sign is visible.
 Look for INHF event signage and staff.

 Volunteers should park along the highway just past the entrance to the field on the property.